selectcountstar/selectcountstar.github.io/README.md

 requirements (retail, telecom, banking, fintech, marketing, logistics)

 ### Focus on what's important

-Simplicity is definitely the ultimate sophistication.
-We believe that data analysts should not wait for months before having the chance to dig in the data, and we believe that data engineers and dev-ops can be be more productive by jump starting their configuration using our templates and services
+Dive into the data analytics straight away.
+Don't wait up months before having your data engineering sorted out.
+Jump start your data clusters using our data templates and data engineering services.

 ## workshops

 ### "The Ultimate Open Source Data Engineering Demo"

 Come and join us for our workshop "The Ultimate Open Source Data Engineering Demo".
 Where we put together and end-to-end pipeline for data analytics, customer segmentation using AI and a reccomender system using jupyter lab,